SWENGG4Y2024/SWENGG4Y2024Team05/Assignment1/Stakeholders.md

 ## Hidden Stakeholders
 Hidden stakeholders are those who may not be immediately apparent but have an indirect influence on the project. <br>
 **Key Hidden Stakeholders** <br> <br>
-**Competitors: **Their market strategies and offerings can impact Rapido’s positioning and features.<br> <br>
+**Competitors: **Their market strategies and offerings can impact Tez Yatra’s positioning and features.<br> <br>
 **Local Communities:** Residents and businesses that may be affected by increased ride-share activities.<br> <br>
 **Media and Influencers:** Their reviews and coverage can shape public perception and influence adoption rates.<br> <br>
-**Public Transport Authorities: **Their policies and cooperation can affect the integration and acceptance of Rapido.<br> <br>
+**Public Transport Authorities: **Their policies and cooperation can affect the integration and acceptance of Tez Yatra.<br> <br>
 <hr>

 ## Project Build Team
-The project build team consists of individuals directly responsible for creating and delivering the Rapido platform. <br>
+The project build team consists of individuals directly responsible for creating and delivering the Tez Yatra platform. <br>
 **Key Roles in the Project Build Team** <br> <br>
 **Project Manager:** John Doe, responsible for overall project management and coordination.<br> <br>
 **Lead Software Engineer:** Jane Smith, oversees the technical development and ensures coding standards.<br> <br>